-Exceedances of CAAQS (for all pollutants) are shown in bolded underline with an asterisk (\).
+Exceedances of CAAQS (for all pollutants) are shown in bolded underline with an asterisk ().

-Only the highest modeled concentration in the form of the applicable standard is presented for each pollutant.
+1 Only the highest modeled concentration in the form of the applicable standard is presented for each pollutant.

-Represents the maximum incremental off-site concentration in the form of the standard from project construction.
+2 Represents the maximum incremental off-site concentration in the form of the standard from project construction.

-A background annual NO2 concentration in the form of the CAAQS standard of 22.6 μg/m from the San Francisco-Arkansas St. monitor was added to the maximum incremental off-site project contribution.
+3A background annual NO2 concentration in the form of the CAAQS standard of 22.6 μg/m3 from the San Francisco-Arkansas St. monitor was added to the maximum incremental off-site project contribution.

-A background annual NO2 concentration in the form of the NAAQS standard of 21.3 μg/m from the San Francisco-Arkansas St. monitor was added to the maximum incremental off-site project contribution.
+4A background annual NO2 concentration in the form of the NAAQS standard of 21.3 μg/m3 from the San Francisco-Arkansas St. monitor was added to the maximum incremental off-site project contribution.

-A background annual PM2.5 concentration in the form of the CAAQS standard of 9.7 μg/m from the San Francisco-Arkansas St. monitor was added to the maximum incremental off-site project contribution.
+5A background annual PM{2.5} concentration in the form of the CAAQS standard of 9.7 μg/m3 from the San Francisco-Arkansas St. monitor was added to the maximum incremental off-site project contribution.

-A background annual PM2.5 concentration in the form of the NAAQS standard of 8.2 μg/m from the San Francisco-Arkansas St. monitor was added to the maximum incremental off-site project contribution.
-Background PM10 concentration alone exceeds the CAAQS.
+6 A background annual PM25 concentration in the form of the NAAQS standard of 8.2 μg/m3 from the San Francisco-Arkansas St. monitor was added to the maximum incremental off-site project contribution.
+7 Background PM10 concentration alone exceeds the CAAQS.
 Therefore, the incremental project increase in PM10 concentrations should be compared to the applicable USEPA SIL as recommended by the BAAQMD (Kirk 2016).
 SILs for pollutants other than PM10 are not shown.

-A background annual PM10 concentration in the form of the CAAQS standard of 22.1 μg/m from the San Francisco-Arkansas St. monitor was added to the maximum incremental off-site project contribution.
-USEPA SIL guidance (USEPA 2018).
+8 A background annual PM10 concentration in the form of the CAAQS standard of 22.1 μg/m3 from the San Francisco-Arkansas St. monitor was added to the maximum incremental off-site project contribution.
+9 USEPA SIL guidance (USEPA 2018).

-Table 3.20-4 Excess Cancer, Noncancer, and PM10 Concentration Health Risks Associated with Construction of Millbrae Station Design and RSP Design Variant
+Table 3.20-4 Excess Cancer, Noncancer, and PM10 Concentration Health Risks Associated with Construction of Millbrae Station Design and RSP Design Variant1 μ g/m3 = micrograms of pollutant per cubic meter of air

-Description Cancer (per million) Chronic HI Acute HI PM 2.5 (μg/m3)
+Description Cancer (per million) 2 Chronic HI 3 Acute HI 3 PM {2.5} (μg/m3)

 Millbrae Station Design 0.8 <0.1 0.10 <0.1

 RSP Design Variant 2.3 <0.1 0.10 <0.1

 BAAQMD Risk Threshold 10.0 1.0 1.0 0.3